 Three steps to building a successful practise

-1. Understand that you are a sales person
+1. Realise that you need to be a sales person.

 A lot of physiotherapists will not think of themselves as salespeople.
 But it is important to remember that you have to be a sales person.

 Physiotherapists can sell certain treatments to their patients as and when they need them.
 They can also sell the idea of hard work to their staff by telling them of the benefits.
 Physiotherapists do actually sell on a day to day basis without realising it.
 By understanding that they can sell, physiotherapists can actually use these sales practices to help improve their business.

 2. Know that answering the phone is a crucial part of getting your patient referrals up.

 Normally when someone phones a physiotherapy practice, they will be speaking to the receptionist initially if it is a large practice or in some cases it may even be the practitioner.
 Whoever answers the phone will be responsible for creating an impression of your practice.
 This person will have to take details, provide information and arrange appointments.

 The success of a business depends on the professionalism of the person answering the phone.